folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ## Searching for a receiving title

-You can search for orders in the **Search & filter** pane.
+You can search for  orders to be received in the **Search & filter** pane.
 To search for orders, enter your search terms into the box.
 Select the **Keyword** drop-down list to search through one of the following fields: